jpwilliams/remit/README.md

 * [request](#), which fetches data from an [endpoint](#)
 * [emit](#), which emits data to [listen](#)ers

 Endpoints and listeners are grouped by "Service Name" specified as `name` or the environment variable `REMIT_NAME` when creating a Remit instance.
 This grouping means only a single consumer in that group will receive a message.
-This is used for scaling services.
+This is used for scaling services: when creating multiple instances of a service, make sure they all have the same name.

 ---